|

 11.21 Drive Shaft:

 11.22 Aftermarket drive shaft is OK.
-Maximum 3.5”
+Maximum 3.5” diameter.

 Aftermarket drive shafts should be painted, to appear